angu-software/TCR-Workflow/Worklog.md

   * [ ] tcr runs (changes), committed (success), reverted (failed), not build
   * [ ] Session starts with tcr enable and ends with tcr disable
   * [ ] tcr status shows those stats when enabled
+* [ ] Aliases for tcr enable/disable -> start/stop
+* [ ] Optional partameter for TCR start to specify some label to check on focus of the session
+  * [ ] reflected in tcr status

 ## Done